Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/NoelStudentAcc/project-description.md

     head(data) # quick check

-# Aim of the project
+## Aim of the project

-I would like to have a cool graphic in which you can see the connection between self-control and smartphone use.
+I would like to have a cool graphic in which you can see the correlation between self-control and smartphone usage.
 The study participants should be divided into groups for the graph: The groups should result from the answers to item “PS03\_01”.